anvetsu/reo/docs/fref/core.md

 # Core

-Most functions in [`clojure.core`](https://clojuredocs.org/clojure.core) are directly usable in Motto.
+Most functions in [`clojure.core`](https://clojuredocs.org/clojure.core) are directly usable in Reo.

-Motto has extended some core functions with additional features and also added some new functions.
+Reo has extended some core functions with additional features and also added some new functions.
 These are documented here.

 #### +, -, *, /, %